Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/navbar.md

 </nav>
 {{< /example >}}

 Input groups work, too.
 If your navbar is an entire form, or mostly a form, you can use the `<form>` element as the container and save some HTML.
-Applies to the option above and below this copy.

 {{< example >}}
 <nav class="navbar navbar-dark bg-dark">